CONDUCTOR

 Icon of person Antonio Pappano

 Sir Antonio Pappano (born 30 December 1959) is an English-Italian conductor and pianist.
-He is currently music director of the Royal Opera House and chief conductor of the London Symphony Orchestra.
+Between 2002 and 2024, he was the longest-serving music director of the Royal Opera House.
+Since 2024, he has served as chief conductor of the London Symphony Orchestra.
 Read more on Wikipedia

 Memorability Metrics